runttekita/yUI/README.md

  ## Autoplace

   You can call `autoPlaceHorizontally()` or `autoPlaceVertically()` to automatically place an element relative to another element.

+  You can also pass those methods a Hitbox to position relative to those if you're trying to position to base game elements.

  ## Print:

   Press P while hovering over your yUi element in debug mode to print coordinates and texture width and height to console.